Frequently Asked Questions

 Throughout the duration of the course, an online student is expected to access the course at least three or four times a week.
-Ideally, one should access the course site every day just to see what new announcements the instructor has posted and whether there are new lessons or assignments that became available.
+Ideally, one should access the course site every day just to see what new announcements the instructor has posted and whether there are new lessons or assignments that have become available.
 Online students are also expected to communicate with each other and with their instructors very often; that is why frequent access to the course site is crucial for a student's success in the course.

 Q: When am I expected to do my work in my online class?

-In an online course, students can enjoy the convenience of doing the course work whenever they want at any time of the day or night.
-Since all the interaction with their teacher and classmates is done over the Internet, they can log into the course literally any time provided that they can access the course site frequently and do the work.
+In an online course, students can enjoy the convenience of doing the course work whenever they want, at any time of the day or night.
+Since all the interaction with their teacher and classmates is done over the Internet, they can log into the course literally any time, provided that they can access the course site frequently and do the work.
 That said, there are still deadlines for submitting assignments that must be met.

 Q: Can I call or visit my instructor during office hours if I am an online student?